 With Multiple Transmit Channel mode enabled, let $P{load} = P{hi} - P_r$, for each channel, using the definitions for P{hi} and P_r in the following subsections of B.6.2.19.
-The channel corresponding to the minimum value of P{load} is called the highest loaded channel, and its value is denoted as P{load_1} even if there is only one channel in the Transmit Channel Set.
-Note that the highest loaded channel is not necessarily the channel with the highest transmit power.
-Similarly, the channel with the second lowest value of P{load} is denoted as the second highest loaded channel, and its loading value is denoted as P{load_2} .
-The channel with the third lowest value of P{load} is the third highest loaded channel, and its loading value is denoted as P{load_2} .
-The channel with the fourth lowest loading value is denoted as the fourth highest loaded channel, and its loading value is denoted as P{load_3} ; and the channel with the fourth lowest loading value is denoted as the fourth highest loaded channel, and its loading value is denoted as P{load_3} ; and the channel with the fourth lowest loading value is denoted as the fourth highest loaded channel, and its loading value is P{load_3} ; and the channel with the fourth lowest loading value is denoted as the fourth highest loaded channel, and its loading value is denoted as P{load_3} ; and the channel with the spect to P{hi} for each channel. $P{load{min_set}}$ will limit the maximum power possible for each active channel to a value less than P{hi} when $P{load{min_set}}$ is greater than zero. $P{load{min_set}}$ is a value commanded to the CM from the CMTS.
-(In the case of fewer than 4 active channels in the Transmit Channel Set, P{load_n} will only be valid for the n active upstream channels.) $P{load{min_set}}$, $P{load{n_i}}$, P{r_n} etc. are defined only when Multiple Transmit Channel mode is enabled.
+The channel corresponding to the minimum value of P{load} is called the highest loaded channel, and its value is denoted as P{load}, in this specification, even if there is only one channel in the Transmit Channel Set.
+A channel with high loading has a low Pload n value (but not less than 0); the value of Pload n is analogous to an amount of back-off for an amplifier from its max power output.
+A channel has lower power output when that channel has a lower loading (more backoff) and thus a higher value of $P{load n}$.
+Note that the highest loaded channel is not necessarily the channel with the highest transmit power, since a channel's max power depends on the modulations it is supporting in its burst profiles.
+The channel with the second lowest value of P{load} is denoted as the second highest loaded channel, and its loading value is denoted as Pload 2.
+The channel with the third lowest value of P{load} is the third highest loaded channel, and its loading value is denoted as P{load} ; and the channel with the fourth lowest loading value is denoted as the fourth highest loaded channel, and its loading value is Pload 4.
+Pload min set defines the upper end of the Dynamic Range Window Dynamic Range Window for the CM with respect to Phi for each channel.
+Pload min_set will limit the maximum power possible for each active channel to a value less than P{hi} when P{load min set} is greater than zero.
+P{load min set} is a value commanded to the CM from the CMTS.
+(In the case of fewer than 4 active channels in the Transmit Channel Set, Pload n will only be valid for the n active upstream channels.)
+P{load min set}, P{load n}, P{hin}, P{r_n} etc. are defined only when Multiple Transmit Channel mode is enabled.27 and the equivalent: